What to Do When You Are Being Evicted With No Place to Go

 7. Look for a Local Shelter

-Unfortunately, not all of us have people we can turn to in situations like this.
+Unfortunately, not all of us have people we can turn to when facing eviction.
 If you’ve just moved to the city or have just immigrated, your family and friends might be miles away to be of some help.
 In cases like this, local shelters are your best bet.

 Shelters are designed to provide accommodation for people with nowhere to go.
 In some cities, the shelters can be packed.
 Most shelters also have curfews.